-4. When the seedling reaches 6 or 7 inches tall, cut the stem in half, or about 3 inches tall.
-This may seem cruel, but it allows the plant to begin putting its energies into new growth.
+When the seedling reaches 6 or 7 inches tall, cut the stem in half, or about 3 inches tall.
+This may seem counterproductive to actually growing a tree, but it allows the plant to begin putting its energies into new growth.

-6. Place the pot in a sunny window indoors, or move it outside any time when the temperature is 45 degrees F or warmer.
+Place the pot in a sunny window indoors, or move it outside any time when the temperature is 45°F or warmer.
 Water more frequently when the plant is kept outside in warm, dry weather.
 Keep young potted avocado trees in partial shade; the leaves can sunburn if they get too much direct sun while they're still getting established.